 “It’s like nothing ever happened to her,” Ashlee said.

-Just months earlier, Emersyn, or Emmy for short, was in an operating room for more than seven hours at Ann & Robert H. Lurie Children’s Hospital of Chicago undergoing major airway surgery with Taher Valika, MD, a head and neck surgeon and assistant professor of Otolaryngology at Northwestern University Feinberg School of Medicine.
+Less than a year earlier, Emersyn, or Emmy for short, was in an operating room for more than seven hours at Ann & Robert H. Lurie Children’s Hospital of Chicago undergoing major airway surgery with Taher Valika, MD, a head and neck surgeon and assistant professor of Otolaryngology at Northwestern University Feinberg School of Medicine.
 He is a member of the multidisciplinary Aerodigestive Program at Lurie Children’s, which performs the most airway reconstructions in the state of Illinois.

 Dr. Valika reconstructed Emmy’s airway, so that for the first time in her life, she could breathe safely without assistance.